gael12334/Blue-Engine/README.md

 "NewImp" folder, short for "New Implementation", because I've tried to implement these said object oriented concepts which ended up making my code unreadable, thus not sustainable.

 Please respect intellectual property.
-None has authorisation to distribute or copy the presented code.
+No one has authorisation to distribute or copy the presented code.
 Thank you.